Spike Video Game Awards: 2010 awards

 The 2010 VGAs was held Saturday, December 11, 2010, in Los Angeles, California at the L.A.
 Convention Center and returned to using a host which was Neil Patrick Harris.
 Unlike previous years, all the awards were not awarded during the show.
-Several new games were announced which include BioWare's announcement of Mass Effect 3, Prototype 2, Insane from acclaimed movie director Guillermo del Toro, The Elder Scrolls V: Skyrim, Mortal Kombat featuring Kratos, Resistance 3, Portal 2, SSX: Deadly Descents, and Forza Motorsport 4.
+Several new games were announced which include BioWare's announcement of Mass Effect 3, Prototype 2, Insane from acclaimed filmmaker Guillermo del Toro, The Elder Scrolls V: Skyrim, Mortal Kombat featuring Kratos, Resistance 3, Portal 2, SSX: Deadly Descents, and Forza Motorsport 4.
 Batman: Arkham City had another CGI trailer debut and the first trailer of Uncharted 3: Drake's Deception aired during the awards.
 Appearances included AnnaLynne McCord, Thor: God of Thunder video game star Chris Hemsworth, Dane Cook, Olivia Munn, Dominic Monaghan, Michael Chiklis, Academy Award nominated film director Guillermo del Toro, Halo: Reach star and VGA nominee Nathan Fillion, Nick Swardson, Tony Hawk, and the cast from the hit series It's Always Sunny In Philadelphia, Danny DeVito, Charlie Day, Glenn Howerton, Kaitlin Olson, and Rob McElhenney.
 Musical performances included award-winning violinist Diana Yukawa, My Chemical Romance, and José González.
-The show featured use of ground breaking augmented reality technology, conceived by Done and Dusted; with Lee Lodge, in partnership with Weider Design, Full Mental Jacket, and Orad.
+The show featured use of augmented reality technology, conceived by Done and Dusted; with Lee Lodge, in partnership with Weider Design, Full Mental Jacket, and Orad.

+This award show is notable for an infamous interview by Angry Joe where he interviews Geoff Keighley over the lack of a Best MMO section.